pecuchet/go-scroll-to/README.md

-# goScroll 2
+# go-scroll-to 2
-A fast and lightweight (1.173kB; 595B gzipped) vanilla javascript module to smoothly scrollTo.
+A fast and lightweight (±595B gzipped) javascript module to smoothly scrollTo.
 It scrolls by speed instead of duration, to a position or an element, within the window or any scrollable parent element.
-It's stoppable.
-Aside from a modern browser, it's dependency free.
+And it's stoppable.
+And aside from a modern browser, it's dependency free.

 ## !important
-goScroll 2 has been updated to JS ES6.
+go-scroll-to has been rewritten to an ES6 module.
 If you still need support for older browsers use [version 1.0.3](https://github.com/pecuchet/go-scroll-to/releases/tag/1.0.3) (``npm install go-scroll-to@^1.0.3``)

 ## Features